cyyeap/Charty/README.md

 # charty
-When awesome people gathered around to conquer the world
+when awesome people gathered around to conquer the world